 Conflict between two or more powerful creatures is a recurring theme in ancient art of the Near East.
 Fierce animals shown locked in combat were perhaps meant to embody strong opposing forces in nature.

-The Parthian Empire, also known as the Arsacid Empire, was a major political and cultural power in ancient Iran and Iraq.
-The Parthians largely adopted the art, architecture, religious beliefs, and royal insignia of their culturally heterogeneous empire, which encompassed Persian, Hellenistic, and regional cultures.
-For about the first half of its existence, the Arsacid court adopted elements of Greek culture, though it eventually saw a gradual revival of Iranian traditions.
+The Parthian Empire, also known as the Arsacid Empire, was a major political and cultural power.
+The Parthians largely adopted the art, architecture, religious beliefs, and royal insignia of their culturally heterogeneous empire, which encompassed Western asiatic (Luristan and Elamite), Hellenistic, and regional cultures.